In Spanish there are two forms that can be used where in English you would use the past progressive tense "was/were +ing".

 Sometimes the timeframe isn't specific about having a beginning and an end so you may find this type of sentences using El Indefinido Progresivo [estuve+gerund]

 We don't know when the "eating" started, but the end is expressed with "hasta que acabamos con toda la comida".
-This may sound as if that is an interrupting action and may lead you to wrongly think you need to use El Imperfecto Progresivo [estaba+gerund].
+This may sound as if that is an interrupting action and may lead you to wrongly think you need to use El Imperfecto Progresivo [estaba+present participle].

-See also Using El Preterito Imperfecto to describe a situation in the past.
+See also Using the imperfect tense in Spanish to "describe" a situation in the past.